chetanbg1/cbgwork1/README.md

 java is not completly 100% object - oriented language due to premitive data types we use Wrapper classes for primitive data type

+Autoboxing - converts a primitive data type to its corresponding wrapper class Unboxing - converts the wrapper class into the primary data type

 -- pointers not allowed in java
 	they are unsafe
  	increase complexity